 The reserve is divided into three zones, each having different access gates:

-Moharli (Mohurli) Zone: This zone is known for the best tiger spotting and is also popular for offering good accommodation facilities to the tourists.
-The Moharli Gate is easily accessible from other two zone of Tadoba namely Tadoba Zone and Kolsa Zone.
+- Moharli (Mohurli) Zone: This zone is known for the best tiger spotting and is also popular for offering good accommodation facilities to tourists.
+The Moharli Gate is easily accessible from the other two zones of Tadoba namely the Tadoba Zone and Kolsa Zone.

-Tadoba Zone: The Tadoba Zone is popular for offering diverse wildlife and scenic locations to the tourists.
+- Tadoba Zone: The Tadoba Zone is popular for offering diverse wildlife and scenic locations to tourists.
 It is also accessible from four gates at Moharli, Navegaon, Kolara, and Khutwanda.

-Tropical climate makes winter season (December to February) the best time to visit Tadoba National Park.
+The tropical climate makes the winter season (December to February) the best time to visit Tadoba National Park.
 However, the best season to sight tigers would be the hotter months (April to May).
 Post monsoon is also a good time to visit Tadoba Wildlife Sanctuary when the jungle becomes lush green and is filled with flowers.

-By Train: Chandrapur Railway Station is the nearest rail-head from the National Park as it is at the distance of 45 Km.
-Chandrapur rail-head is well connected to other major cities like Delhi, Chennai, Hyderabad, Mumbai and Jhansi.
-Taxis and buses are available from railway station to reach the Tadoba Tiger Reserve.
+By Train: Chandrapur Railway Station is the nearest rail-head from the National Park as it is at a distance of 45 Km.
+Chandrapur rail-head is well connected to other major cities like Delhi, Chennai, Hyderabad, Mumbai, and Jhansi.
+Taxis and buses are available from the railway station to reach the Tadoba Tiger Reserve.

 All the national parks mentioned above provide Jeep Safaris.
-However, only Corbett, Bandhavgarh and Nagarhole provide elephant safaris too.
-If you are an adventure lover, and want to have the closest look at the wild animals in their natural habitat, elephant safari is the answer as most of the national parks in India do not provide with a walking trail/ walking safaris.
+However, only Corbett, Bandhavgarh, and Nagarhole provide elephant safaris too.
+If you are an adventure lover and want to have the closest look at the wild animals in their natural habitat, an elephant safari is the answer as most of the national parks in India do not provide a walking trail/ walking safaris.

-Let’s take a look on the major pros of carrying out an elephant safari…
+Let’s take a look at the major pros of carrying out an elephant safari

 - You can explore the deepest beauty of the wild, which is not possible in any other safari.

-- An elephant safari is eco friendly as no unwanted secretions are released into the environs.
+- An elephant safari is eco-friendly as no unwanted secretions are released into the environment.
 Thus you make an indirect effort in saving the environment by choosing this mode of safari.

 - No noisy sound is produced when you travel on the mammoth’s back and all that you get is free air.
-Thus, an elephant safari certainly provides you an exploration in a calm ambiance.
+Thus, an elephant safari certainly provides your exploration in a calm ambiance.

-Let’s explore some facts that make jeep safari worth undertaking for the wildlife lovers.
+Let’s explore some facts that make a jeep safari worth undertaking for wildlife lovers.